aurumsoftware/nix/README.md

 ![image](https://user-images.githubusercontent.com/22989469/41984598-6a8b4568-7a07-11e8-8f1c-60f7255ff6e9.png)

-This library was created for help to you customize the structure of your project with classes that change properties as margins and alignment, including responsive.
+This library was created to help you customize the structure of your project with classes that change properties such as margins and alignments, including support for responsive.

 ### Install